 Many have not yet heard about it, but a movement has been spreading among independent churches to “congregational singing,” which means “singing together” in unison excluding concert formats.
 The movement emphasizes going back to the biblical form of worship in song.

 Hundreds of independent churches across the United States have been shifting to congregational singing (ex.
 9Marks ministry).
 The churches implementing congregational singing have been wrestling with the conflict of musical instruments and various contemporary styles.
 These churches are in addition to many primitive Baptist and Orthodox churches who do not use musical instruments.
 These churches have come to emphasize the “regulative principle” for worship, which is a principle upholding that the Scriptures regulate and determine the order of the gathering of the church.
-(The writer must clarify that I do not support the exclusive “reformed” teachings about salvation.
-However, I am encouraged by their restoration of biblical assemblies.)
+While “reformed” teachings about salvation fall short, the restoration of biblical assemblies is encouraging.

 Among many churches, the belief in the regulative principle has been lost.
 Churches host “praise and worship” concerts in place of the assembly to engage various people and bring them to hear a portion of God’s Word, but a portion of God’s Word is what most will ever receive while attending.
 They receive no instruction from Jesus’s words about true worship (John 4:20–24).
 New Testament Christians must stand for true worship and allow the Scriptures to give order to the most edifying assembly.
 The assembling of the church should not be boring.
 If a gathering is boring, individuals should first examine themselves according to the Scriptures, and then they can encourage the elders’ leadership of the congregation to seek out biblical precedents to increase edification.